 The resulting schema is as follows:

-In this way the clients will be able to access the resources and the applications residing, in this case, on the Terminal Server.
+In this way the clients will be able to access the resources and the applications residing, in this case, on the Windows Terminal Server.
 In this kind of setup, NoMachine Server acts as a 'gateway' which will take care of forwarding the client' requests to the Windows server on the backend.

 You will need to verify that you have:

-NoMachine Client for your operating system client-side
+A browser or NoMachine Client for your operating system client-side

-NoMachine Server on your 'gateway' machine
+NoMachine Enterprise Terminal Server (ETS) or NoMachine Terminal Server (TS) on your 'gateway' machine (Linux)

-Users wishing to adopt any of NoMachine servers (provided they support the RDP protocol) with a Windows Terminal Server installation should also read the following article:
+Users wishing to adopt any of the NoMachine servers (provided they support the RDP protocol) with a Windows Terminal Server installation should also read the following article: